 Repellents

 Human presence and strange sounds can keep coyotes away.
-You can utilize sonic visual devices like distress calls, sirens, propane cannons, radios, scarecrows, and lights.
+You can utilize sonic visual devices like distress calls, sirens, No products found., radios, scarecrows, and lights.
 Unfortunately, you should choose some of these things and make them a combo to ensure efficacy.

 A setting becomes ineffective against coyotes through time.
 Thus, you have to work on another system so you can scare them in another way.
 You can also opt for chemical repellents like collars with odorous chemicals or odor stations and livestock body spray.